 I rolled my eyes.
 "I haven't seen Sandy or any of the rest of them since I was three years old.
 I wouldn't be able to tell the difference between them and a random stranger walking down the street."

 Dad turns his head towards Mom.
-"Has it really been that long?"
+"Has it been that long?"

 Mom chuckled while keeping her eyes on the road as she drove around Business Street.
-When we arrived to the branching off street labeled Blue, we turned off the loop and pulled into it.
+When we arrived at the branching off street labeled Blue, we turned off the loop and pulled into it.
 The roads are almost deserted, but most of the cars on the road look like they belong on an old movie set.
-Along all of the streets were tall old fashioned street lamps.
-As we drove down Blue street, the houses were quite far apart.
-Then at the end of the street where it lead to a dead end, there was a large white house that looked like it belonged in a horror film.
+Along all of the streets were tall old-fashioned street lamps.
+As we drove down Blue Street, the houses were quite far apart.
+Then at the end of the street where it led to a dead end, there was a large white house that looked like it belonged in a horror film.
 We pulled up the long driveway and parked in front of it.

 "Home sweet home," Dad said.